randomrandom/deep-atrous-cnn-sentiment/README.md

 The Kaggle dataset contains 25,000 labeled examples of movie reviews.
 Positive movie reviews are labeled with 1, while negative movie reviews are labeled with 0.
 The dataset is split into 20,000 training and 5,000 validation examples.
 ## Training the network

+The model can be trained across multiple GPUs to speed up the computations.
+In order to start the training:

 Execute
 <pre><code>